BirnadinErick/spc-media-unit-web-bootcamp/src/content/blog/js-house.md

 ![The Von Neumann Arch *graphic from Wikipedia*](/img/vonneumann.svg)

 Now our focus is in *Input* and *Output* devices.
-Well know way of output to stdout is by `console.log` in JS.
+Well known way of output to stdout is by `console.log` in JS.
 This function is found both in browser environment and nodejs.
 Try it for yourself.

-Write the program
+Write the program...

 ```js
 console.log("Hello!"); // feel free to change the prompt!
 console.log("Goodbye!"); // feel free to change the prompt!
 ```

-Now execute the script with nodejs and see for yourself that an output is given in the stdout (mostly your terminal window).
+...now execute the script with nodejs and see for yourself that an output is given in the stdout (mostly your terminal window).
 This is (somewhat)analogous to following Scratch script.